Archips myricana

 (McDunnough, 1923)

-Archips myricana is a of first described by McDunnough in 1923.
-It belongs to the Archips, whose characteristically roll or fold leaves to create shelters while feeding.
+Archips myricana is a of tortricid first described by McDunnough in 1923.
+It belongs to the leafroller Archips, whose larvae characteristically roll or fold leaves to create shelters while feeding.
 The species has been recorded from scattered localities across northern North America, including Maine, Montana, Ontario, Manitoba, and Saskatchewan.
-Like other members of its genus, it is presumed to have herbivorous larvae that feed on foliage, though specific biological details remain poorly documented.
+Like other members of its genus, it is presumed to have herbivorous larvae that feed on plant foliage, though specific biological details remain poorly documented.

 Pronunciation